triangles-things/fish.project/README.md

 After waiting just for two weeks person can take out more than what he/she put there initially.
 If you continue waiting your tokens would worth more of course.

+This contract does not contain `selfdistruct` method so it is immortal.

 There is also a referral program embedded, rules are following:

 1. New user gets additionally 4% of tokens on his first purchase if he sets referral via `referral` method.